.. a planning opportunity for collaboration between your financial planner, your accountant and your lawyer

 Who should be involved in planning your business succession arrangements?

-Given that there are many elements to the process, there is likely to be a number of specialist advisers involved: depending on your circumstances these will include –
+There are many elements to the process, and it is not unusual for a number of specialist advisers to involve.
+Depending on your circumstances these could include –

 Who coordinates planning Business Succession arrangements?